motiejus/wm/README.md

 This is Wang–Müller line generalization algorithm implementation in PostGIS.
-Following "Line generalization based on analysis of shape characteristics" by the same author, 1998.
+Following "Line generalization based on analysis of shape characteristics" by the same authors, 1998.

 Status
 ------

-It mostly works.
+Mostly works.
 Read `mj-msc-full.pdf` for visual examples and possible gotchas.

 ![line simplification example](https://raw.githubusercontent.com/motiejus/wm/main/salvis.png)

 Structure
 ---------

-There are be 2 deliverables:
+There are 2 main deliverables:

 - `wm.sql`, the implementation.
 - paper `mj-msc-full.pdf`, a MSc thesis, explaining it.